-The Lexington Park Library has entered into a Memorandum of Understanding with a local artist for the purpose of organizing ongoing art exhibits featuring amateur, student, professional and children artists.
+The Lexington Park Library has entered into a Memorandum of Understanding with the St. Mary’s County Arts Council for the purpose of organizing ongoing art exhibits featuring amateur, student, professional and children artists.
 Artwork is normally displayed for 1-2 months.
 The Library is not responsible for any damage to or theft of the artwork.
 The Library carries no insurance for exhibited artwork, nor does it hire extra security for its protection.
-The guidelines are as follows:
+Artists interested in displaying their work should contact the Executive Director of the St. Mary’s County Arts Council at firstname.lastname@example.org.

 The Board of Library Trustees recognizes that volunteers are an essential ingredient to the enhancement of library services.
 Volunteers assist staff perform certain duties in many areas of the library, but do not replace staff.
 Opportunities exist for both adults and children.
 Volunteers will be accepted based upon the library’s needs as well as the interests and abilities of the individual.